 10 Click OK in the Reference Object Change dialog box that appears.

-The Reference object for your Character Extension is used to calculate all future positioning of the Extension for example when the Character all future positioning of the Extension, for example when the Character Extension is included in a pose.
+The Reference object for your Character Extension is used to calculate all future positioning of the Extension, for example when the Character Extension is included in a pose.

-NOTE You can also enable the Add To Full Body option in the Properties window to define whether you want the Character Extension to be keyed when you set keys in Full Body Keying mode.
+NOTE The Add To Full Body option in the Properties window is turned on to define whether you want the Character Extension to be keyed when you set keys in Full Body Keying mode.